 What Agentic AI Means In Practice

 Agentic AI is best understood as a coordinated system of autonomy.
-It may include one agent with a complex planning loop, several specialized agents, a manager-worker pattern, or a workflow engine that combines agents with deterministic software.
+It may include one agent with a planning loop, several specialized agents, a manager-worker pattern, or a workflow engine that combines agents with deterministic software.
 The important part is not the number of agents.
 The important part is that the system can pursue a goal across steps while staying inside business rules.

 For example, an agentic customer onboarding system might read contract details, create project tasks, check missing documents, draft kickoff notes, update a CRM, alert finance, and escalate exceptions to a human owner.
 That is not just a chatbot.
 It is an operating workflow that needs observability, policy checks, permission boundaries, and human-on-the-loop monitoring.